I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 Where should I ideally change money?

 We would recommend changing your money in the official exchange offices (Menjačnica) that can be found in the city center.
-We do not recommend to change money in a bank, as the exchange rates are lower than in exchange offices, so you might end up with getting less money from a bank than from an exchange office.
+We do not recommend changing money in a bank, as the exchange rates are lower than in exchange offices, so you might end up getting less money from a bank than from an exchange office.
 If someone on the street offers you to change your money, we would recommend that you kindly decline the offer, as in most cases it is a scam.